canonical/mysql-operator/docs/how-to/h-manage-units.md

 juju remove-unit mysql/<unit_id_to_remove>
 ```

-Warning: do NOT remove the last unit, it will destroy your data!
+Warning: do NOT remove all units, it will destroy your data!